felangel/bloc/docs/flutterweathertutorial.md

 ## Key Concepts

 - Observe state changes with [BlocObserver](/coreconcepts?id=blocobserver).
-- [BlocProvider](/flutterbloccoreconcepts?id=blocprovider), Flutter widget which provides a bloc to its children.
+- [BlocProvider](/flutterbloccoreconcepts?id=blocprovider), Flutter widget that provides a bloc to its children.
 - [BlocBuilder](/flutterbloccoreconcepts?id=blocbuilder), Flutter widget that handles building the widget in response to new states.
 - Prevent unnecessary rebuilds with [Equatable](/faqs?id=when-to-use-equatable).
-- [RepositoryProvider](/flutterbloccoreconcepts?id=repositoryprovider), a Flutter widget which provides a repository to its children.
+- [RepositoryProvider](/flutterbloccoreconcepts?id=repositoryprovider), a Flutter widget that provides a repository to its children.
-- [BlocListener](/flutterbloccoreconcepts?id=bloclistener), a Flutter widget which invokes the listener code in response to state changes in the bloc.
+- [BlocListener](/flutterbloccoreconcepts?id=bloclistener), a Flutter widget that invokes the listener code in response to state changes in the bloc.
 - [MultiBlocProvider](/flutterbloccoreconcepts?id=multiblocprovider), a Flutter widget that merges multiple BlocProvider widgets into one.
-- [BlocConsumer](/flutterbloccoreconcepts?id=blocconsumer), exposes a builder and listener in order to react to new states.
+- [BlocConsumer](/flutterbloccoreconcepts?id=blocconsumer), a Flutter widget that exposes a builder and listener in order to react to new states.
 - [HydratedBloc](https://github.com/felangel/bloc/tree/master/packages/hydrated_bloc) to manage and persist state

 ## Setup